samhstn/tape-plan-to-end-converter/README.md

 # Tape Plan to End test converter

-Converts all of your tests which are using `t.plan` to instead use `t.end`.
+Recursively converts all files in a directory which use `t.plan` syntax to instead use `t.end`.

 See the tests for how this is done